yixiao-zeng/missoNet/README.md

 # missoNet: multi-task regression and conditional network estimation with missing data.

-The package **missoNet** enables users to fit multi-task gaussian regression models and estimate covariate effects by leveraging the relatedness information of multiple responses (outputs).
+The package **missoNet** enables users to fit multi-task Gaussian regression models to estimate covariate effects by leveraging the relatedness information of multiple responses (outputs).
-Meanwhile, the algorithm learns the conditional network structure among outputs in an undirected Gaussian graphical model.
+Meanwhile, the algorithm can learn the conditional network structure among outputs in an undirected Gaussian graphical model.

-Different from existing techniques for multivariate regression/multi-task learning, **missoNet** allows missing values in the output data, gives reliable estimates without requiring users to have any prior knowledge for pre-processing them (e.g., imputation).
+Different from existing techniques for multivariate regression/multi-task learning, **missoNet** allows missing data in the output matrix, it enjoys the theoretical and computational benefits of convexity and returns solutions that are comparable/close to the clean data estimates.

+The package includes methods for cross-validation, and functions for prediction and plotting.
+It has function arguments in the same style as those of **glmnet**, making it easy for experienced users to get started with.

 ## Installation